AirbornePanda/vchelper/README.md

 ### Bootstrap
 This application supports [Bootstrap](https://getbootstrap.com/).
 For this, the annotations (`@NpmPackage`, `@JsModule` and `@StyleSheet`) inside `src/main/java/de/jsauer/valhalla/components/MenuLayout` are used.
-Additionally the css of the package has to be copied.
-This is done by maven.
+Additionally the css of the bootstrap package has to be copied.
+But don't worry.
+This will be done automatically by maven.
 Check the configuration inside the `pom.xml`.
 The layout class is used, because it's present on all views, making bootstrap available in all of them.

 ## Error Handling